The Best Savings Accounts in Kentucky for 2023

 Brick-and-Mortar Banks

-However, they often have considerably lower APYs on savings accounts, as well as more fees.
+However, they often have considerably lower APYs on savings accounts and more fees.

 Kentucky Savings Accounts vs CDs: What’s the Difference?

-If you want to access your money easily, a CD is probably not the best option; if you care more about interest, it might be the way to go.
+If you want to access your money quickly, a CD is probably not the best option; if you care more about interest, it might be the way to go.
 Here’s how they differ.

 Kentucky Savings Accounts vs CDs

-If you think you might need to pull money out of savings in the event of an emergency, a CD is not a good option for you.
-You can only withdraw money from the CD through the bank, during normal business hours, and sometimes it can take a few days for that money to transfer to another account.
+A CD is not a good option if you think you might need to pull money out of savings in an emergency.
+You can only withdraw money from the CD through the bank during regular business hours; sometimes, it can take a few days for that money to transfer to another account.

 Your interest rate on a CD is often higher than that for a savings account, and the interest rate is locked in.
-That means even if interest rates tank for other products, your money will still get the better rate as long as you keep up your end of the bargain and don’t touch the money until the set period of time has passed.
+That means even if interest rates tank for other products, your money will still get the better rate if you keep up your end of the bargain and don’t touch the money until the set period has passed.
 That might be anywhere from six months to several years.

 A certificate of deposit doesn’t have any fees, but it does have a penalty for early withdrawal, and that can be enough to negate any interest or even end up with less cash than you began with.